SIA-Share/AlumniMap/README.md

 # SIA,CAS Alumni Community World Map

-A map filled with people being involved in [REDAXO](https://redaxo.org) CMS.
+A map filled with SIA,CAS alumni who are willing to help current SUSTech students in their application procedure.
 Hosted at GitHub, which allows for everyone to add their map entries. ♥ Join us!

 👉 __https://sia-share.github.io/AlumniMap/__